Snag, Yukon

-Snag is a village located on a small, dry-weather sideroad off the Alaska Highway, 25 km east of Beaver Creek, Yukon, Canada.
-The village of Snag is located in a bowl-shaped valley of the White River and its tributaries, including Snag Creek.
+Snag is a former village in Yukon, Canada, located on a small, dry-weather sideroad off the Alaska Highway, 25 km east of Beaver Creek.
+The village of Snag was located in a bowl-shaped valley of the White River and its tributaries, including Snag Creek.
 It was first settled during the Klondike Gold Rush.
-An aboriginal village was also located approximately 8 km away.
+A village of Indigenous peoples was also located approximately 8 km away.
 It was the site of a military airfield, established as part of the Northwest Staging Route, which closed in 1968.
-In 1947, the village of Snag boasted a population of eight to ten First Nation people and fur traders.
+In 1947, the village of Snag had a population of eight to ten First Nations people and fur traders.
 An additional staff of fifteen to twenty airport personnel — meteorologists, radio operators, aircraft maintenance men — lived at the airport barracks.

 Climate

-Snag has a subarctic climate (Köppen climate classification Dwc/Dfc) with mild summers and severely cold and long winters.
+Snag has a subarctic climate (Köppen climate classification Dfc) with mild summers and severely cold and long winters.

+On February 2, 1947, Snag recorded a temperature of -62.2 C, beating the continental North American record-low temperature that until then, belonged to Fort Good Hope, Northwest Territories, when it reached -61.7 C on December 31, 1910.
+The next day, on February 3, 1947, the record was beaten again in Snag; -63.0 C.